 The Addams Family is a love story.
 Period.
-And what I’m certain of is the fact that I’m likely not the first person to have made this claim, it’s a fact.
-Gomez and Morticia Addams are goals—they’ve been goals since I first watched the film when I was probably way too young too and they remain as so.
-Though Wednesday Addams is an eternal vibe for all of us, and always will be, the core of The Addams Family is the overtly bare, the undying love between Gomez and Morticia Addams.
+And what I’m certain of is the fact that I’m likely not the first person to have made this claim.
+It’s a fact.
+Gomez and Morticia Addams are goals—they’ve been goals since I first watched the film when I was probably way too young too, and they remain as so.
+Though Wednesday Addams is a perpetual vibe for all of us and always will be, the core of The Addams Family is the overtly bare, undying love between Gomez and Morticia Addams.

 Gomez and Morticia are a spark of light in the midst of acute darkness.
 (I would give anything to see how the two of them met and fell in love, but if we had to choose a trope for them—soulmates.
 That’s the one.)
 Gomez and Morticia Addams are soulmates, tethered by the same shadows and forged in the same kind of embers.
 They are one and the same.